 As the company that invented the world’s first waterproof watch, Rolex has always been a leader in building watches that can survive in aquatic conditions.
-However, in the late 1960’s, deep-sea experiments called for a different kind of watch – one that could withstand the extreme pressures of saturation diving.
+However, during the late 1960’s, deep-sea experiments called for a different kind of watch – one that could withstand the extreme pressures of saturation diving.
 From this initial need, Rolex reinvented the dive watch and created the first Sea-Dweller.

 The solution to Rolex’s pressurization problem came in the form of a helium gas escape valve on the Sea-Dweller.
 These valves allowed trapped helium molecules to exit freely, without generating pressure inside the watch.
-The first ever helium escape valves appeared on standard reference 5513 Submariners that were made specifically for Comex.
+The first ever helium escape valves appeared on standard reference 5513 Submariners that were prototypes made specifically for COMEX.
 These Submariners received 5514 reference numbers, and were never released to the public.